andreamoleri/DataArchitecture/README.md

 - **Efficiency**: containers share the host operating system kernel, making them lightweight and efficient compared to traditional virtual machines.
 Multiple containers can run on the same hardware without significant overhead.

 - **Scalability**: docker's architecture allows applications to be quickly deployed and scaled horizontally by adding or removing containers, making it ideal for microservices architectures and distributed applications.

+### Large Volume Data Management in MongoDB

+We can't talk about reading large volumes of data in MongoDB without explaining what sharding is first.
+Even though we went over sharding in detail in the Architecture section of this document, we will explain it again here, in a more focused way for better reading comprehension.
+Sharding is a method for distributing data across multiple machines.
+MongoDB uses sharding to support deployments with very large data sets and high throughput operations.
+This is essential for managing large volumes of data by spreading the data across several servers, ensuring that no single server is overwhelmed by requests or storage demands.

+As an arbitrary number, we will choose to distribute the `"airportCollection"` across four nodes.
+In order to do this, we will need to define a sharding key.
+The sharding key determines how the data is partitioned and distributed.
+In our case, the ideal sharding key might be the `"Country_code"` attribute since it ensures a relatively even distribution of data based on the airports' countries.
+This approach helps in balancing the load and optimizing query performance.
+To be able to carry out the operations we need, the use of Docker is necessary.
+Therefore, we show below what it is, how it works, and how to configure it to handle the needs of our application.

 #### Using Docker with MongoDB